 - Student Arrival: includes individual greetings, hang coats, empty backpacks, folders, and library books, attendance, independent reading, and sign in activities.

-- Morning Meeting: Children sing songs and fingerplays, share views, complete attendance, talk about the day's activities and choices.
+- Group Meeting: Children sing songs and fingerplays, share ideas, complete attendance, talk about the day's activities and choices.
 Activities include: stories, dramatics, literacy, music, dance, and games.

-- Small Group Centers: Children participate in small group, teacher-directed activities designed to meet each child's individual needs.
-Topics may include: graphs, charts, games, writing, communication, and academic skills.
+- Small Group Centers: Children participate in small group, teacher-directed activities designed to meet each student's individual needs.
+Activities may include: graphs, charts, games, writing, communication, and pre-academic skills.

 - Play Time: Child-initiated play at interest centers which include: blocks and floor toys, dramatic play, table toys/manipulatives/games, open-ended art center, science center library area, sensory/water table, writing table, and computers is provided daily.
 Teachers plan and integrate learner objectives/outcomes throughout play activities.
 During this time children have opportunities to make requests, use self-help skills and practice conversation.